 Implementing a robust age assurance system comes with a significant price tag.
 The costs go beyond the software itself to include staffing for manual reviews, potential outsourcing fees, and the risk of massive fines for non-compliance.
 As one Lawfare analysis points out, these expenses can be a major barrier for smaller businesses and startups, making it harder for them to compete with larger companies that have more resources.
 This financial reality makes choosing an efficient, scalable, and cost-effective solution incredibly important for businesses of all sizes.

-Managing Complex Global Regulations
+Keeping Up with Complex Global Regulations

 The legal landscape for age assurance is a complex and constantly shifting patchwork of rules.
 There isn’t one global standard.
 Instead, platforms have to comply with different laws across various countries, from the UK’s Online Safety Act to individual state laws in the US.
 Each jurisdiction has its own requirements for what constitutes acceptable age verification.
 For any platform with an international audience, this creates a huge operational challenge.
 You need a flexible system that can adapt to different legal requirements around the world to stay compliant and avoid legal trouble.